 - If you need someone to help you through the screening checkpoint, please contact your airline in advance.
 The person assisting you will need authorization from the check-in counter, and will have to go through the same security screening as other passengers.

-- If you are unable to lift your baggage onto the screening belt, you should advise airline staff when your boarding pass is issued.
+- If you are unable to lift your baggage onto the screening belt at the check-in counter, you should advise airline staff when your boarding pass is issued.
 For health and safety reasons, air carrier personnel familiar with baggage handling should provide you with any assistance necessary.

 - For information related to specific medical conditions or equipment, please visit our travel advice for passengers with special needs page, or review the list of permitted mobility aids and medical items.